 Yet my experience is that I’ve never had a crop fail or perform badly because of the compost, whatever it is or whatever consistency or quality.
 That would also apply to peat composts.
 I’ve had crops fail of course, but for the other reasons above.
 One year I thought a bag of New Horizon peat free had weed killer in as seedlings suddenly became stunted.
 But a week later they started growing again and, looking at data from our weather station, the weird growth happened in the same days as an unexpected late cold snap in the weather.

 It’s about understanding the growing medium.
-Peat compost is naturally rich in nutrient – although it too varies between product and batches – whereas home made compost and peat free composts can vary more, often with less natural immediate nutrient.
+Peat compost varies in nutrients between product and batches as much as peat free because peat is naturally devoid of nutrient value and has to have everything added.
+Home made compost and peat free composts can vary too, sometimes with low natural immediate nutrient.
 Compost manufacturers try to compensate for this by adding natural or synthetic fertlisers.

 Different composts will have different water retentiveness too.
 Peat free compost on the whole tends to be very water retentive.
 But it can be misleading because the top dries out faster than the rest.
 So with peat free compost if you aren’t checking further down, it is very easy to mistakenly overwater – something I learnt by it happening to me.
 I overwatered, thought there was a problem with the compost, but there wasn’t, as I found out when I tipped out the sodden plug plants.